Closet Prayer: How to Find Solitude in Prayer

 (NIV) Matthew 6:6 But when you pray, go into your room, close the door and pray to your Father, who is unseen.
 Then your Father, who sees what is done in secret, WILL REWARD YOU.

 Maybe think of this as one of your children wants to spend a special day alone with you.
-You will most likely do something special for that child and probably quickly.
+You will most likely do something special for that child, and you will probably do it quickly.
 Makes me want to go to my closet right now.

 Closet Prayer notes